 Camille Nichols.
-MA Student (Sociology).
-Camille is an incoming Masters student in Sociology (2021W) with an interest in the sociological study of death, dying and bereavement, and will be contributing to our SSHRC-funded study of Dying at Home.
+MA Student (Sociology), in progress.
+Camille has an interest in the sociological study of death, dying and bereavement, and will be contributing to our SSHRC-funded study of Dying at Home.

-Cindy is an incoming Interdisciplinary Studies PhD student (2020F) with a background in Occupational Therapy.
-Her dissertation work will engage in an Institutional Ethnographic study of home care; she will be contributing to a CIHR-funded project.
+Cindy has a professional background in Occupational Therapy and is completing an Interdisciplinary degree with Sociology as her home department.
+Her dissertation work will engage in an Institutional Ethnographic study of applied health professionals’ work home care; she will be contributing to a CIHR-funded project.

 Wing-Sun Chan.
 PhD Sociology 2020.
 Thesis: “Social Relationships and End of Life Care in the Community in Hong Kong”

 Dr. Wing-sun Chan completed his PhD under my supervision, and is now completing a diploma of applied statistics at the Open University of Hong Kong.
 His doctoral research investigated the influence of social relationships on the community end of life care in Hong Kong, using the theoretical frame of social capital.
 Dr. Chan also holds a Master’s degree in Social Sciences from the Hong Kong University of Science and Technology.
 His previous work investigated the implications of Hong Kong-China immigration policy on the everyday life of cross-border students as well as on mothering practices.
 Currently, he is working at the Hong Kong Council of Social Service (Family and Community Development Service).
 He is also a member of the International Association of Community Development.
 His Curriculum Vitae can be found at this link.